LuxExperience B.V.: Q2 FY26 Results: LuxExperience Group reports Net Sales growth of +5.7% ex-FX and return to Adjusted EBITDA profitability, fully confirming the transformation plan targets

 |(1)

-Definition of GMV, Active customer and Total orders shipped can be found on pages 39-40 in our quarterly report.
+Definition of GMV, Active customer and Total orders shipped can be found on page 37 in our quarterly report.

 |(2)